vegjedi/vegjedi/README.md

 ============================================

-🌩️ Cloud Engineer 🏗️ AWS Solution Architect
+🌩️ IT Support 🏗️ Systems Enthusiast

 ============================================

-I am a fast learner and team player with analyst background who recently transitioned into tech.
-I focus on cloud technology (AWS/Azure) with hands-on experience in JavaScript, Python (Machine Learning), and DevOps.
+I’m a quick-learning team player with an analyst background who transitioned into IT.
+AWS Solutions Architect, Azure, and CompTIA A+ certified, I focus on multi-platform support (Linux/Arch daily driver, Windows, macOS), Python web scraping, shell automation, and HTML/CSS projects—all powered by my home lab.

 Also about me:
-* 🌍  I'm based in Vancouver
+* 🌍  Based in Vancouver, Canada
-* 🤝  I'm open to collaborating on AWS/Azure cloud projects
+* 🤝  Open to collaborating on support, automation, and infrastructure projects

 ### Skills